Read "From Teacher to Mommy" to see how my homeschooling journey began.

 What are some of the benefits of homeschooling?

->You can tailor your curriculum to fit your child's needs.
+>It's cheaper than private or Christian schooling.>You can tailor your curriculum to fit your child's needs.

 >You can remove distractions associated with the classroom.